Assassin's Creed Shadows: Additional content

-On May 27, 2025, Shadows received additional content in the form of crossovers with Balatro and Dead by Daylight, including cosmetic items and a new quest.
+On May 27, 2025, Shadows received its first additional content in the form of crossovers with Balatro and Dead by Daylight, including cosmetic items and a new quest.

 Claws of Awaji, the first paid downloadable content pack for the game, was released on September 16, 2025.
-Set on Awaji Island, the DLC pack includes new gears and abilities, as well as a 10-hour story campaign.
+Set on Awaji Island, it includes new gears and abilities, as well as a 10-hour story campaign.
 This expansion pack was developed by Ubisoft Bordeaux.